 The ultimate responsibility of withdrawing materials from the library's collection rests with the Director of the Collection Development Unit.
-The individuals who participate in collection management projects include the Monographs Management Librarian, collection development librarians, collection liaisons, and staff members from Access Services and Technical Services.
+The individuals who participate in collection management projects include collection development librarians, undergraduate collegiate liaisons, graduate librarians, and staff members from Access Services and Technical Services.